unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 A full list of node types can be found in the [MDAST documentation](https://github.com/syntax-tree/mdast#readme).
 [Typings for MDAST are available on npm](https://www.npmjs.com/package/@types/mdast) can be installed with a package manager.

+Install:

 ```bash
 npm install --save-dev @types/mdast
 ```

-then import the types into a TypeScript file with:
+To import the types into a TypeScript file, use:

 ```ts
 import type {Heading, Code, Link} from 'mdast'
 ```

-or into a [JSDoc TypeScript](https://www.typescriptlang.org/docs/handbook/intro-to-js-ts.html) project with:
+To import the types in [JSDoc TypeScript](https://www.typescriptlang.org/docs/handbook/intro-to-js-ts.html), use:

 ```js
 /**